nicklafferty/craftycody/content/crafts/diy-floating-bathroom-shelves.md

 date = ""
-description = "All you need is a jigsaw and drill to create these neat corner shelves!" draft = true image = "" slug = "diy-floating-shelves" tags = ["DIY"] title = "DIY Floating Bathroom Shelves"
+description = "All you need is a jigsaw and drill to create these neat corner shelves!" draft = true image = "/uploads/fauxfloatingshelves.png" slug = "diy-floating-shelves" tags = ["DIY"] title = "DIY Faux Floating Bathroom Shelves"

 +++
 _This post contains affiliate links at no cost to you._